By All Means, Paint

 However, by that last week and a half before school started I was so ready to get back to the office and the studio, and it showed!
 I was dangerously backlogged with work, 6 commissioned illustrations, and I had a scheduled workshop looming on the horizon.
 Typically, my mantra or my order of business is to 1. say “yes” 2. stay organized 3. stay ahead of schedule, and 4. show up.
 Usually if I follow those guidelines for success, stuff works out.
 BUT!
 I was woefully unprepared for a summer with sporadic childcare and what it actually does to your work schedule and productivity.

 I slipped in work after the kids were in bed and during rest times, juggled different projects (and different sides of the brain), and I was constantly shocked at how difficult it was to stay on top of it all.
 I whiffed on a couple things and learned a sore lesson to pace myself next year, but luckily those missteps didn’t end in too terrible a tragedy.
-I’m glad to say that there are more exciting projects coming up and more hours than I had this past school year that I might be able to accomplish them.
+I’m glad to say that there are more exciting projects coming up and more hours than I had this past school year to accomplish them.
 I took the day to set up my marching orders for the next couple of months and now I can’t WAIT to get painting!

 One of my new great loves is plein air painting, and I have a weekend coming up, just my husband and I, where I hope to get back out on this point and finish the biggest panel I’ve attempted to date!
-But with a view like this, one might be inclined to go “big”, figuratively and physically.
+With a view like this, one might be inclined to go “big”, figuratively and physically.

-Other things to look forward to is my agent review day with SCBWI where I get to pitch my book idea while going over the manuscript AND dummy to get some professional feedback.
+Another thing to look forward to is my agent review day with SCBWI where I get to pitch my book idea while going over the manuscript AND dummy to get some professional feedback.
 This is lined up for the end of this month.
 This time I get 15 whole minutes!
 Kinda makes that 5 minute pitch look like small potatoes.
-I know, I know… so soon after my book pitch Zoom debacle?
+I know, I know… so soon after my recent Zoom debacle?
 What can I say, I’m a sucker for a do-over!
 This time I’ve had my manuscript critiqued by someone who does that kind of thing for a living.
 The bugs are worked out and now it’s time to dig into the dummy.
 Wish me luck!
 Rest assured this time my husband will be watching the kids, lest he end up in another blog post!

 Don’t worry about him too much.
 He’s a pretty good sport ;-)